Tusonic/Admin-Tools/README.md

 ## WinSCP - is a free file manager for Windows supporting FTP, SFTP, S3 and WebDAV

-## Putty - is an SSH and telnet client,
+## Putty - is an SSH and telnet client

+## Remote Utilities - remote work and telecommuting